-As a school we will educate and encourage pupils to keep safe through:
+As a school we will educate pupils to recognise when they are at risk and how to get help when they need it through:

-- The content of the curriculum - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued.
+- The content of the curriculum adapted to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with SEND. - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - Children will be taught about how to keep themselves and others safe when online.